jupiterpluvius/arnobius-adversusnationes/TranslationforIntro.md

 15.1 But there were some times of necessities - and again these were relieved by abundances; against our consent certain wars were conducted - set right afterwards by victories and successes.
 15.2 Why should we say that the gods are just now mindful of our injustices, only to be unmindful again?
 *15.3* If, at a time when there is a famine, they are said to be angered, it follows that in a time of abundance they are not angered or intractable; and so the matter is brought down to this, that with playful changes they both put aside and take up their anger, and always restore themselves to the wholesome opinion, now with pardon and even recollection of offenses.

+**8- Anger is not compatible with divinity**
+17.1 And nevertheless, oh great worshippers and mouthpieces of the gods, why do you declare that those most revered gods feel resentment toward the Christian peoples?
+Therefore do you not draw your attention to it, do you not see it, how disgraceful, how indecent the emotional follies you attribute to the gods really are?
+*17.2* For what else is rage than anger, than fury, than to be carried by a desire of vengeance, and made savage in the clutches of grief of one another, to rave in the numbness of ones chest?
+17.3 The great gods know, endure, and feel this, what feral beasts, what wild animals, what deadly water-snakes contain in their poisoned teeth.
+*17.4* It is proclaimed by you that you know what shallowness there is in men, what is culpable in earthly life, prevailing in that nature and residing in the strength of constant courage -
+17.5 And what therefore inevitably follows, except that flaming sparks burst forth from their eyes, their gasping chest wavers, froth is spills from their mouth and their lips become pale from their burning words?
+18.1 But if that is true, and explored and known, that the gods seethe with wrath and emotion of this sort, that they are disturbed by such a feeling, they are not immortal and everlasting and should not be placed, in any estimation, worthy of the status of a divinity.
+18.2 For where there is any as it seems to wise men, emotion, there passion must be; where passion is allowed, there emotional commotion is sure to follow; where there is this commotion, there grief and weakness; where there is grief and weakness, there is a place for diminishment and corruption - which two, if they harass, there ruin is close by, a death ending all things and stealing life from all sentient beings.
+19.1 Why?
+Because you present them in this way, that they are not only fickle and hot blooded, but also - that which is agreed to be far removed from the gods - both unfair and unjust, and have absolutely no mind for fairness or restraint?
+*19.2* For what is so unjust as to resent some and wound others, to lament about men and destroy harmless crops, to disdain the name of the Christians and to undermine its worshippers with every expense?